Bumthang: Top Places of Tourist Interest

 This is an elaborately made temple that is just 15 minutes away from Kurjey Lhakhang.
 There is an interesting 3D image of Guru Rinpoche and a beautiful painting of Mural of Ashi Wangchuk enjoying life in paradise.
 The ground floor has a very pretty chorten that’s called tashi gomang.
 About 5 minutes away are the springs of Kurjey Drupcchu which is a holy spring.

-this dzong (built I 1667 by Zhabdrungs grandfather Ngagi Wangchuk) overlooks the Chokhor valley and celebrates the victory of troops of Bhutan troops over Phuntsho Namgyal. this is one of those rare dzongs that cannot be circumbulated.
+This dzong (built in 1667 by Zhabdrungs grandfather Ngagi Wangchuk) overlooks the Chokhor valley and celebrates the victory of troops of Bhutan troops over Phuntsho Namgyal. this is one of those rare dzongs that cannot be circumbulated.

 Source: Tourism Council of Bhutan